AgustinH09/StocksPWA/README.md

 - **React**: A library for building user interfaces.
 - **Vite PWA Plugin**: Provides support for PWA features, including service workers and a web manifest.
 - **Material UI**: A React-based component library for building accessible and elegant UI components.
-- **Chart.js**: A JavaScript library for creating interactive charts.
+- **Chart.js**: A JavaScript/Typescript library for creating interactive charts.
+- **React useWebSocket**: A React hook for managing WebSocket connections.

 ### PWA Configuration